-- 21.(1) The Council must establish and maintain a current organization chart for the governance, management and administrative systems of the First Nation. - (2) The organization chart under subsection (1) must include the following information: - (a) all governance, management and administrative systems of the First Nation; - (b) the organization of the systems described in paragraph (a), including the linkages between them; - (c) the specific roles and responsibilities of each level of the organization of the systems described in paragraph (a); and - (d) all governance, management and administrative positions at each level of the organization of the systems described in paragraph (a), including - (i) the membership on the Council, Finance and Audit Committee and all other committees of the Council and the First Nation, - (ii) the senior manager, the senior financial officer, the tax administrator and other officers of the First Nation, and - (iii) the principal lines of authority and the responsibility between the Council, the committees referred to in subparagraph (i) and the officers referred to in subparagraph (ii). - (3) On request, the senior manager must provide a copy of the organization chart under subsection (1) to a councillor, a member of a committee referred to in subparagraph (2)(d)(i), an officer, employee or contractor or agent of the First Nation and a member of the First Nation.
+21.(1) The Council must establish and maintain a current organization structure described in a chart explaining the lines of communication for the governance, management and administrative systems of the First Nation.
+The Council will ensure the organizational structure and graphic chart is reviewed on an annual basis and updated accordingly.

+(2) The organization chart described in subsection (1) must include the following information:

+(a) all governance, management and administrative systems of the First Nation;

+(b) the organization of the systems described in paragraph (a), including the linkages and the lines of communication between them both internally and externally with other governments and third parties;

+(c) the specific roles and responsibilities of each level of the organization of the systems described in paragraph (a); and

+(d) all governance, management and administrative positions at each level of the organization of the systems described in paragraph (a), including

+(i) the membership on the Council, Finance and Audit Committee and all other committees of the Council and the First Nation,

+(ii) the senior manager, the senior financial officer, the tax administrator and other officers of the First Nation, and

+(iii) the principal lines of authority and the responsibility between the Council, the committees referred to in subparagraph (i) and the officers referred to in subparagraph (ii).

+(3) On request, the senior manager must provide a copy of the organization chart under subsection (1) to a councillor, a member of a committee referred to in subparagraph (2)(d)(i), an officer, employee or contractor or agent of the First Nation and a member of the First Nation.

-- (4) In the course of discharging his or her responsibilities under this Law, the senior manager must recommend to the Council for approval and implementation human resource policies and procedures that facilitate effective internal financial administration controls. - (5) The Council must take all reasonable steps to ensure that the First Nation hires or retains qualified and competent personnel to carry out the financial administration activities of the First Nation.
+(4) In the course of discharging his or her responsibilities under this Law, the senior manager must recommend to the Council for approval and implementation human resource policies and procedures that facilitate effective internal financial administration controls.

+(5) The Council must take all reasonable steps to ensure that the First Nation hires or retains qualified and competent personnel to carry out the financial administration activities of the First Nation.